fishme/json_talk/README.md

 # json_talk
-try for JSON language - no real language - more like a small talk
+try for a JSON language - no real language - more like a small talk